FX93Y2/reddit_etl/README.md

 # Reddit Social Media ETL Pipeline

-A real-time data pipeline that collects, processes, and analyzes Reddit posts from gaming-related subreddits using Apache Kafka and PySpark.
+A real-time data pipeline that collects, processes, and analyzes Reddit posts from tech related subreddits using Apache Kafka and PySpark.

 ## Overview